There are a whole host of opportunities for volunteering at Nidderdale AONB, to fit with your interests and the amount of time you have to offer.

 Our conservation volunteers are a hands-on group who meet every Tuesday to carry out practical conservation work across Nidderdale AONB.
 Tasks include woodland management, scrub clearance, footpath repair, pond restoration, and fencing.

-James Searle our Volunteer Coordinator leads the tasks and welcomes anyone who wants to "have a go" and doesn't mind getting their hands dirty!
+Liz Milner our Volunteer Coordinator leads the tasks and welcomes anyone who wants to "have a go" and doesn't mind getting their hands dirty!
 No experience is necessary as we provide the tools and training.

 The Nidderdale AONB walling group is a team of passionate volunteers who meet every Wednesday to build, repair and restore dry stone walls across the AONB.
 Whether an experienced dry stone waller or a complete novice we would be delighted if you could join us.